feliperodri/ESBMC-build/README.md

 SSH into the master host

-Edit `./hosts` so it contains all hosts in the correct category:
+Replace values in `./hosts` so it contains all hosts in the correct category:

 ```bash
 cat hosts